rvp6696/Task-Manager/README.md

 <p> Empowering users with control, Task Manager offers a range of customization options for tasks.
   Users can specify details such as title, due date, due time, priority, category, and task specifics, tailoring their task management to suit their unique needs.</p>

-<h4>3.
-Integration with Backend JSON API</h4>
-<p> To ensure swift and efficient data management, Task Manager seamlessly integrates with a robust backend JSON API.
-  This integration not only enhances the application's performance but also provides a foundation for future scalability.</p>

 <h3>Usage</h3>